2012–13 Inter Milan season

 The 2012–13 season was Football Club Internazionale Milano's 104th in existence and 97th consecutive season in the top flight of Italian football.

 Season overview

-Inter confined his market to a few of purchases, as they were not yet ready for a deeper revolution: the most notable arrival being Rodrigo Palacio, from Genoa.
+Inter were confined in the market to only a few purchases, as they were not yet ready for a deeper revolution: the most notable arrival being Rodrigo Palacio, from Genoa.
 For the first three months of 2012–13 season Inter achieved good results, especially in away games.
 However, during winter times, the side suffered from too many absences: Diego Milito and Javier Zanetti - for example - had long-term injuries.
-As a result, Inter had to use young players who did not have the requested experience and skills.
-It was Inter's worst season since 1993–94, as the club finished ninth and missed out on European football qualification.
+As a result, Inter had to use young players who did not have the required experience and skills.
+It was Inter's worst season since 1993–94, finishing ninth in the league and missing out on European football.
 On 24 May 2013, Stramaccioni was sacked by the club, with successful former Napoli coach Walter Mazzarri taking over the next day.